 Introduction

-This comprehensive guide aims to equip you with knowledge and insights into the process of selling SaaS business.
+This comprehensive guide aims to equip you with knowledge and insights into the process of selling a SaaS business.
 We’ll explore the nitty-gritty of how to evaluate your business’s worth, prepare it for sale, find potential buyers, and successfully close the deal.
 Plus, we’ll shed light on what to expect post-sale.

 So, whether you’re at the inception stage of your SaaS start-up, or you’re already in the thick of operations and foresee a future sale, this guide will serve as a valuable resource.
 Remember, selling a SaaS company isn’t an end—it’s an opportunity for new beginnings.